cesalazar/berlinblockchainweek/README.md

 Paris Blockchain Week is a Blockchain tech-focused initiative organized voluntarily by the community.

-After similar editions occured aml over the world, this French edition will showcase all the brightest minds and latest improvements with flagship events such as _[EthCC]_ or _[BreakingBitcoin]_.
+After similar editions occured all over the world, this one will take place in France, gathering all the brightest minds and latest improvements with flagship events such as _[EthCC]_ or _[BreakingBitcoin]_.

 The goal is to bring blockchain communities together and foster communication within and without crypto communities.
 <br />